barthofu/bestyoutube/README.md

 # Best Youtube Videos

+> By Bartholomé GILI
+> for the Android course of ESTIAM E4 WMD
+> 2023-2024

+> Professor: MR. Chevalier

 This is a simple native Android application written in Kotlin who's goal is to manage a list of the best Youtube videos.

 The user can add, edit and delete videos from the list.
 There's also a favorite system.